jenkins-x/jx-docs/content/en/v3/admin/guides/observability/cd-indicators.md

 title: Continuous Delivery Indicators
 linktitle: Continuous Delivery Indicators
 type: docs
-description: How to install and use the Continuous Delivery Indicators addon for Jenkins X
+description: How to install and use the Continuous Delivery Indicators addon for JayeX
 weight: 130
 ---

-This guide will help you install, configure and use the [Continuous Delivery Indicators](https://github.com/jenkins-x/cd-indicators) addon in your Jenkins X cluster.
+This guide will help you install, configure and use the [Continuous Delivery Indicators](https://github.com/jenkins-x/cd-indicators) addon in your JayeX cluster.

 This addon will automatically:
 - collect metrics from cluster events and git events: pull requests, pipelines, releases, deployments, ...